- School of Professional Studies

-Applications are currently being accepted for the graduating class of 2018, beginning study August 2017.
+Applications are currently being accepted for the graduating class of 2019, beginning study August 2017.
 Any applications begun on, or after, July 15, 2016 will be considered for this intake.

 There is no application deadline for this program.
 The selection committee meets regularly.
 Applications will be considered and admission will be granted until the program is full.

 The Executive Master of Healthcare Leadership is designed for professionals who have significant responsibility in the healthcare industry; including those from health care delivery, drug and product manufacturing, healthcare consulting, health management systems, insurance, patient advocacy, public health, and policy and regulatory settings.
 The program seeks to identify a highly qualified and diverse student cohort.
 Candidates representing a broad range of experience in the healthcare industry are chosen for each cohort to ensure a rich peer-to-peer learning experience.